Hospitallers Medical Battalion: Activity

-The demilitarized medical battalion provides assistance to all volunteers, military, and civilians in the war zone who need first aid, emergency medical intervention, or therapeutic treatment.
+The medical battalion provides assistance to all volunteers, military, and civilians in the war zone who need first aid, emergency medical intervention, or therapeutic treatment.
 Hospital crews evacuate, stabilize, and transport the wounded from the war zone to headquarters or frontline hospitals.

 Volunteers of the medical battalion provide constant support to the wounded in the city of Dnipro at the Mechnikov Hospital – a place where the majority of severely wounded people are transported.
 The Hospitallers also provide post-hospital support and rehabilitation for the wounded and their families.

 The Hospitallers are operating in the war zone to provide assistance to the Ukrainian military, both volunteer units and the official Armed Forces.
 Representatives of the Hospitallers are positioned on the battlefield along with the Ukrainian military.
 This allows for providing more efficient and immediate assistance during a battle and increases the chances of successful evacuation and recovery of the wounded.
 There are also permanent positions in frontline hospitals, such as in Avdiivka city, where the Hospitallers provide support for the doctors of 66th Local Hospital.

 Another important mission of the Hospitallers is medical and tactical training.
-They are conducted once a month during the period from early Spring to late Autumn on a base in Pavlohrad.
+They are conducted once a month during the period from early Spring to late Autumn.

 Training is held by experienced medical instructors who have been at the frontline themselves.
 Training is popular with both military people and civilians since the knowledge and skills acquired at the training are extremely effective during emergencies in civilian life as well.
 As of November 2021, nearly two thousand people have completed such week-long trainings.

 In 2015, one of the battalion's paramedics, Yevhen Titarenko, and Natalia Khazan filmed a movie "War for Peace" based on 120 hours of documentary footage shot at the front line.
 The footage was filmed by the director himself while working as a paramedic in the battalion.

 The Hospitallers continue their work during the Russian invasion of Ukraine in 2022, accept new volunteers, and are fundraising for vehicle repairs, fuel and medical supplies.
+As of June 2023 they number over 1000.